noushskadoush/adatched_data_story/index.md

-# Immediate or long lasting effect ?
+# II - Immediate or long lasting effect ?

 Let us continue our historical analysis and cross-reference with variations in the film industry.
 Our goal is to determine whether such events lead to immediate, short-term spikes in the production of specific types of films or whether they contribute to long-term, sustained trends over time.
 By identifying these patterns, we aim to better understand the relationship between significant moments in history and their lasting impact on cinema.
 We want to make sure if it is worth the trouble of writing movies in such genres.